chaoss/website/CHAOSScon/2021NA/event-details.md

 Subscribe to our [Slack Channel](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-r65szij9-QajX59hkZUct82b0uACA6g) #CHAOSScon for updates about the conference and to coordinate meetups.

 Follow [@CHAOSSproj](https://twitter.com/CHAOSSproj) and tweet #CHAOSS #CHAOSScon during the Summit and CHAOSScon to let everyone know how important open source community health is!

-### Live Streaming and Recorded Presentations

-Live streaming of CHAOSScon will be available on our [YouTube Channel](https://www.youtube.com/channel/UCrG-a3hIc_hCEUWloG0gm9A/live).

-Recorded presentations will be available on [YouTube](https://www.youtube.com/c/CHAOSStube/featured) approximately two weeks after the event.